MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 Add one or more of the repositories found to a content scan job to scan them for sensitive content.

+> [!NOTE]
-The Azure Information Protection network discovery feature is currently in PREVIEW.
+> The Azure Information Protection network discovery feature is currently in PREVIEW.
 The [Azure Preview Supplemental Terms](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.
+>

-Azure Information Protection analytics will be deprecated on September 30, 2022, and with it, the scanner's network discovery features.
+> Azure Information Protection analytics will be deprecated on September 30, 2022, and with it, the scanner's network discovery features.
 Starting March 1, 2022, network discovery is available only for existing customers with Azure Information Protection analytics already configured.
 For more information, see our [TechCommunity blog post](placeholder).
+>

 The following table describes prerequisites required for the network discovery service: